ntuzxy/ntuzxy.github.io_notworking/_posts/2019-08-08-matlab-record.md

     % end
 ```

 According to the usage, uncomment code lines 15~21 and line 32, then run this part.
-The 'out.fig' file is generated.
+The `out.fig` file is generated.

 ### Call the function in a loop